jrparks/shopwp-ext/README.md

 	@param string $width - <OPTIONAL> width of the image in pixels
 	@param string $height - <OPTIONAL> height of the image in pixels

-## This template is amazing!
+## This plugin is amazing!
 How can I ever repay you?
 There's no need to credit me in your code.
 Enjoy!!